RedisLabs/redislabs-docs/content/rs/databases/active-active/data-types/sets-active-active.md

     /rs/databases/active-active/data-types/sets-active-active/,
 ]
 ---
-Redis Sets are an unordered collection of Strings.
+A Redis set is an unordered collection of strings.
 It is possible to add, remove, and test for the existence of members with Redis commands.
 A Redis set maintains a unique collection of elements.
 Sets can be great for maintaining a list of events (click streams), users (in a group